 Bachelor's degree in Criminal Justice or related higher education degree from an accredited institution of higher education.

-Certified Emergency Medical Technician (EMT), certified First Responder.
+Certified Emergency Medical Technician (EMT).

 An employee in this position must complete all appropriate background checks at the time of hire, promotion, or transfer.

 Organization: Public Safety - Boston